-The 51st State (name TBD) is the city and future state where more than 680,000 residents of the District of Columbia live (more than 2 states).
+The 51st State (name TBD) is the city and future state where more than 700,000 residents of the District of Columbia live (more than 2 states, and about as many as two more).
 Like other cities and states, the 51st State includes within its borders a wide variety of people, neighborhoods, businesses, landmarks, natural spaces, schools, historic buildings, historic people, historic places, music, literature and other institutions.

 Capital vs. State:

 The 51st State is not the nation's capital.
 Congress, the White House, the Supreme Court and most other federal government buildings are concentrated within a small part of today's District of Columbia that was designed to house the federal government, the National Mall and prominent national monuments.
 This area, known as the National Capital Service Area, contains none of Washington, DC's residential neighborhoods.
 The 51st State is the rest of Washington, DC, the city distinguished from the federal government, the city which is located next to the nation's capital.
 The neighborhoods of the 51st State, divided among 4 quadrants and 8 wards, are the places where the business of Washington DC's residents takes place.
 These are the neighborhoods where the vast majority of DC's schools, businesses, libraries, universities, non-profit organizations, office buildings, parks and trails, and, most importantly, all of its homes, are to be found.

 In establishing the 51st State, the Washington, D.C.
 Admission Act redefines the District of Columbia as the seat of the federal government -- and that alone.
 This revised District of Columbia would occupy about 5% of today's District of Columbia, but would remain an independent enclave for the federal government as defined in the Constitution.
 The rest of the District, the place where District residents live their lives beyond their jobs and their commutes, would become the 51st State.